Garbage in Data Out

 "The great danger of Big Data occurs when it is fed into algorithms to track and manipulate you without your consent or knowledge.”

-From election disinformation to shaping our preferences in every context (what we think is attractive, fun, interesting, worth spending money on, etc..), data is king.
+From election disinformation to shaping our preferences in every context (what we think is attractive, fun, interesting, worth spending on, etc.), data is king.

 It can and will and does influence you!

 I live in a high-rise with a trash-collection room on each floor.
 One day, I was throwing away some highly personal items.
-That made me think “Wow, I don’t really want my neighbors knowing I use this!”
-I realized then how personal and private and revealing trash can be!
+I realized then how intimate and revealing trash can be.
 If you looked in my trash for even one week, you could piece together an excellent picture of us:

-- In addition, there’s a box from a high-end bakery which indicates interest and shopping habits.
+• A box from a high-end bakery indicates interest and shopping habits.

-- There are empty wine bottles that clearly indicate beverage preferences and even income and habits.
+• Empty wine bottles indicate beverage preferences, income and habits.

-- Empty bottles of shampoo, perfume, feminine care, and skin care products reveal the brands we use and can be further used to extrapolate gender, age, and income.
+• Empty bottles of shampoo, perfume, feminine care, and skin care products reveal the brands we use and can extrapolate gender, age, and income.

-You’d find numerous potty pads that indicate that I’m a dog owner, and you could refine that further.
+• Pet food and potty pads indicate I’m a dog owner, and you could refine that further.

 Any paper waste is HIGHLY personal.
-Junk mail is a treasure trove of information.
+Junk mail in particular is a treasure trove of information

-- Health insurance inserts (I shred the rest) clearly indicate the name of my insurance carrier and sometimes even my plan name.
+• Health insurance advertisements clearly indicate the name of my insurance carrier and sometimes even my plan name

-Most people don’t even bother and will throw the whole thing away - revealing even more.
+I shred what I deem personal, but if you think about it - it's ALL personal.
+Most people don’t even bother to shred items and will throw the whole thing away - revealing even more.

 It’s important to note that in the book, and in real life, all data is tracked over time.
-So the data snapshot of “you” is made, then refined and refined and refined until it is REALLY you.
+So your data snapshot comes to life, then gets refined and refined and refined until it is REALLY you.

-Note: Data collection from garbage is a construct of the book (for now).
-Currently, no one is admitting to analyzing garbage to profile people, although (and this is important), legally this is perfectly permissible.
-Courts have routinely ruled that people do not have a reasonable expectation of privacy over their trash once that trash has hit the curb for collection.
+Finally, I do want to point out that data collection from garbage is a construct of the book.
+Currently, no one is admitting to analyzing garbage to individually profile, although legally this is perfectly permissible.
+Courts have routinely ruled that people do not have a reasonable expectation of privacy over their trash once said trash has hit the curb for collection.

 Once you set it out, it is fair game for anyone!